 DeRuyter announces first seven hires to his coaching staff

-Pete Germano is in his second season as the special teams coordinator and defensive line coach for the Bulldogs.
+Pete Germano is in his fourth season as the special teams coordinator and defensive line coach for the Bulldogs.
 He was hired at Fresno State on Jan.
 4, 2012 after spending the previous 11 seasons at Ohio University.

 At Ohio, he spent his last three seasons with the Bobcats working with the defensive line after spending the eight years before that serving in the role as the Bobcats' recruiting coordinator and four seasons working with the tight ends.
 He also had a two-year stint coaching the outside linebackers from 2003-04.

-Germano has also had special team responsibilities with the Bobcats' kickoff return and punting units.
+Germano has also had special teams responsibilities with the Bobcats' kickoff return and punting units.
 In 2007, Ohio boasted the best kickoff return average in the MAC with an average of 25.1 yards per return, helping return man Chris Garrett secure the top spot on the Bobcat all-time kick return average list.

 Ohio had two recruiting classes that yielded three players named to The Sporting News Freshman All-America teams.
 Ohio's 2008 recruiting class was named the best recruiting class in the MAC by the MAC Report Online and earned the site's only "A" rating for the year.